rancher/docs/content/rancher/v2.x/en/cluster-admin/certificate-rotation/_index.md

 **Results:** The selected certificates will be rotated and the related services will be restarted to start using the new certificate.

+> **Note:** Even though the RKE CLI can use custom certificates for the Kubernetes cluster components, Rancher currently doesn't allow the ability to upload these in Rancher Launched Kubernetes clusters.

+### Certificate Rotation in Rancher v2.1.x and v2.0.x

-_Certificate Rotation for v2.1.14 and v2.0.9_
+_Available as of v2.1.14 and v2.0.9_

-Certificate Rotation for all services was backported to **v2.1.14** and **v2.0.9**, the following services will be rotated:

-- etcd
-- kubelet
-- kube-apiserver
-- kube-proxy
-- kube-scheduler
-- kube-controller-manager

-Certificates can be rotated through the API using the following steps:
+Rancher launched Kubernetes clusters have the ability to rotate the auto-generated certificates through the API.

 1. In the **Global** view, navigate to the cluster that you want to rotate certificates.